Kvinnherad Municipality: Coat of arms

 The coat of arms was granted on 18 June 1982.
 The official blazon is "Argent, a pall wavy azure" (På kvit grunn ein blå gaffelkross laga med bølgjesnitt).
 This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The ordinary is a pall with wavy edges.
 The design of the arms show the confluence of two blue rivers into one on a white or silver background.
 The rivers symbolize the many streams and rivers in the municipality, especially the Hattebergselvi and the Melselvi, that come together just before they run into the sea at Rosendal.
 The arms were designed by Truls Nygaard, after a proposal by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has nine parishes (sokn) within the municipality of Kvinnherad.
+The Church of Norway has nine parishes (sokn) within Kvinnherad Municipality.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.